rs-kellogg/krs-openllm-cookbook/doc/notes/introduction-notes.md

 # Introduction

-Welcome to the workshop on using open-source Large Language Models ("LLMs") at Kellogg.
+Welcome to this workshop on using open-source Large Language Models ("LLMs") at Kellogg.
 Some of you may have attended our last workshop on using OpenAI.
 This one shares some of the same themes, but focuses here on topics and issues that are relevant to getting open source models to run effectively using on-premise computational resources.
-We will show you how to select an open source LLM, run it on Northwestern Graphics Procssing Units ("GPUs"), and how to improve peformance both through offline training and online augmentation with external resources.
+Open source involves more work than just using (for example) the OpenAI API.
+You have to figure out how and where to run the model, and you need to write more complex code.
 To get the ball rolling, let's take a quick look at the following LLM project lifecycle diagram.

 __Project Lifecycle__